anish-lakkapragada/SeaLion/README.rst

 Installation
 ------------

-The package is available on PyPi.
+The package is available on PyPI.
 Install like such :

 .. code:: shell